How to Prevent a Second Stroke: Expert Tips and FAQs

 What Are the Chances of Surviving a Second Stroke?

-One study found that stroke survivors who have a second stroke are “2.67 times more likely to die than stroke survivors who did not have a second stroke.”
+Survival rates decrease with a second stroke.
+One study found that stroke survivors who have a second stroke are “2.67 times more likely to die” than stroke survivors who did not have a recurrence.

 The second stroke inflicts additional damage to the brain, so it’s more challenging to overcome.
 But getting the proper support through the five stages of stroke security offers plenty of hope for second stroke survivors.

-The following five prevention strategies can help minimize the risk factors of having a second stroke.
+While there’s no way to guarantee that someone won’t experience a second stroke, these five prevention strategies can help minimize the most common risk factors.
 Please discuss prevention strategies with your physician first before making any lifestyle shifts.

 1. Incorporate a Regular Exercise Routine

-The Aviv Clinics team recommends at least 30 minutes of physical activity three days a week.
+Physiologists at Aviv Clinics recommend at least 30 minutes of physical activity three days a week.
 Exercise can help manage blood pressure, cholesterol, diabetes, and weight.
 Try doing an exercise activity you enjoy to help you stay motivated and committed.

 Physical performance is one of the key elements of the Aviv Medical Program.
-Our team of physiologists and physical therapists conducts a thorough evaluation of your physical performance and prescribe a regimen of exercise and physiotherapy designed specifically for your needs and goals to continue recovery after a stroke.
+Our team of physiologists and physical therapists can conduct a thorough evaluation of your physical performance and prescribe a regimen of exercise and physiotherapy designed specifically for your needs and goals to continue recovery after a stroke.

 2. Consume More Fruits and Vegetables